All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 I have a family history of cancer.
 Is it still safe to take GLP-1 medication?

 For the vast majority of cancer family histories, yes.
 The only specific contraindication is a personal or family history of medullary thyroid carcinoma or MEN2 syndrome.
-A family history of other cancers (breast, colon, lung, etc.) is not a reason to avoid GLP-1 medications.
+A family history of other cancers (breast, colon, lung, etc.) isn't a reason to avoid GLP-1 medications.
 In fact, if your family history puts you at higher cancer risk, the weight loss and metabolic benefits of GLP-1 therapy could be especially valuable. family history evaluation

 Will GLP-1 medications interfere with my cancer screening tests?